skeenp/QGIS3-getWKT/README.md

 * 1.4 Added fix for decimal precision setting not honouring type #7.
 Also a minor update to build process and squashed a bug not allowing an export of 0 zero decimal places.

 # Future Plans
-Add option to surround string with ST_GEOMFROMTEXT/STGEOMFROMTEXT for use in PostGIS/MSSQL Spatial Add option to force geometry demotion/promotion or to match source Add support for exporting with zero decimal places.
-Currently not working.
+Add option to pad string with ST_GEOMFROMTEXT/STGEOMFROMTEXT for use in PostGIS/MSSQL Spatial (Unknown ETA) Add option to force geometry demotion/promotion or to match source (Unknown ETA) Add option to copy text to clipboard and bypass text window (Unknown ETA due to limitation in the API)